-During FY23, the Division investigated 140 matters.
-PICD investigations may include matters raised in filings, complaints, or consumer calls.
+The Division investigated 190 matters.
+The Division investigations may include matters raised in filings, complaints, or consumer calls.
 Investigations are commenced when the Division identifies an issue in an insurance complaint that potentially affects a broad number of consumers or requires a more in-depth review of a consumer complaint.
 These investigations are usually prompted by contact from the consumer who filed the complaint, but sometimes arise from consumers who contact the Division before a complaint is filed with the MIA.
 Additionally, a few investigations are commenced from a pattern or practice noted by the Division following review of numerous determination letters from particular insurance companies.

 Investigations are more intensive than many of the Division's other consumer-assistance practices, such as responding to complainants' inquiries about MIA complaint and hearing practices.
-For example, investigations often require Division personnel to obtain MIA investigative
+For example, investigations often require Division personnel to obtain MIA investigative files, request additional documents from insurers, conduct interviews and do additional background and legal research in order to fully assess an MIA decision's impact on consumers.